AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Build a primary/secondary PostgreSQL architecture.md

         (2 rows)
         ```

-    7. Enter the following command and press the `Enter` key to exit the PostgreSQL interactive terminal.
+    7. Run the following command and press the `Enter` key to exit the PostgreSQL interactive terminal:

         ```
         \q
         ```

-    8. Enter the following command and press the `Enter` key to exit PostgreSQL.
+    8. Run the following command and press the `Enter` key to exit PostgreSQL:

         ```
         exit